 Online Bachelor of Science in Sustainable Food Systems

-Gain a strong foundation in sustainability and sustainable food systems with the online Bachelor of Science in sustainable food systems.
-Using a holistic systems approach, this degree helps you discover the complex connections between food, policy, economic opportunity, natural resources and social equity.
+Gain a strong foundation in sustainability and sustainable food systems with Arizona State University’s Bachelor of Science in sustainable food systems program online.
+Using a holistic systems approach, this degree covers the complex connections between food, policy, economic opportunity, natural resources and social equity.

 Quick facts